 A working railway track.
 And eight times a day, upon the sound of a thankfully very loud horn, the stallholders pick up their produce, pull back the awnings that protect them from the sun and let the train come and go – literally inches from their faces, feet, neatly stacked oranges or anything else that gets in its way.

-How to Get To Maeklong Railway Market?
+How to Get From Bangkok to Maeklong Railway Market.

-You can also get minibuses there from Bangkok (see the note below on that one!) which are cheap and relatively inexpensive.
+You can get minibuses there from Bangkok (see the note below on that one!) which are cheap and relatively inexpensive.

 And don’t worry, once you get off the train you still have enough time to wander around the market for a bit and take your position alongside the tracks ready for the thrills when the train makes its journey back.